parrt/msds692/hw/search.md

 * linear_search.py
 * myhtable_search.py (**no `dict` objects allowed in this file!**)
 * words.py

+If you use jinja2 templates stored on the disk, make sure those are part of the repository as well.

 During testing, I will copy fresh versions of search.py, test_htable.py, and test_berlitz.py so please don't add these to the repository.